How To Toss Food In A Skillet (8 Steps to Tossing)

 2. Cut the food into small, even-sized pieces

-Before tossing your food in a skillet, cutting it into small, even-sized pieces is essential.
-This will make your food cooked on all sides and easier to handle when tossing.
+This will make your food cooked on all sides easier to handle when tossing.
 For example, if you are cooking vegetables, you can cut them into bite-sized pieces or thin strips.

 3. Preheat the skillet

 Preheating the skillet is crucial for successful tossing.
-I always set the skillet over medium-high heat and wait for a few minutes until it reaches the required temperature.
+I always set the skillet over medium-high heat and wait a few minutes until it reaches the required temperature.

 4. Add oil or butter